Jamie-Michelle/Computing-Machine/README.md

 ⁂

-Changes for version 17.10:
+Changes for version 17.11:

-Recent versions of GTK+ 3 have changed the colors of how some programs' particular text-entry fields render.
+This release continues to correct how recent versions of GTK+ 3 render the colors of some programs' particular text-entry fields.
 This release makes said fields consistent with the colors of other text-entry fields.

 Note that release version 17.6 implemented a number of major improvements to the GTK+ 3 portion of the theme.